 - Examining positive ways of coping with trauma symptoms

-- Helping a person gain control of their emotions and decreasing their anxiety
+- Helping a person gain control of their emotions and decrease their anxiety

 While these processes are occurring, you will also be going through addiction therapy, including withdrawal treatments, a physical health assessment, psychological evaluation and treatment, and potential prescription of medications.
 In this way, both disorders are treated simultaneously, their severity diminished, and the connecting cord between the two is severed while recovery emerges.